alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 drifting.
 Writing another one means adding those lines too.

-Most of `NonEmptyList` is native, but not all of it. `indices()` is written on `List.of(integersFrom:through:)`, which promises a non-empty answer already, `replace(at:_:)` hands the transformed item to the native `replace(_:at:)`, and `lowestItem(on:)` and `highestItem(on:)` read `List`'s Optional answer off the native `firstItem()`.
+Most of `NonEmptyList` is native, but not all of it. `indices()` is written on `List.of(integersFrom:downTo:)`, which promises a non-empty answer already, and on the `reverse` that carries the promise back up the count, `replace(at:_:)` hands the transformed item to the native `replace(_:at:)`, and `lowestItem(on:)` and `highestItem(on:)` read `List`'s Optional answer off the native `firstItem()`.